 - Cash and cash equivalents;

 - Cash pledged as collateral;

 - Trade and other receivables;

 - Reverse repurchase agreements; and

-- Unlisted debt investments carried at amortised cost.
+- Unlisted fixed income securities carried at amortised cost.

 The impairment loss for cash and cash equivalents and cash pledged as collateral is considered immaterial.